Vyral/brett-jennings/_posts/2025-02-10-winter-housing-update-what-s-next-for-the-bay-area-in-2025.md

 {% include excerpt.html %}

 The Bay Area housing market is shifting as 2025 begins.
 Changes in inventory, buyer demand, and economic factors continue to influence market activity.
-If you're buying or selling this year, understanding how the market performed and what it's going to be like in the months ahead will be crucial for making informed decisions.
-This winter market update breaks down the latest developments and provides insights into the 2025 housing market forecast that will surely help you as you navigate the new year's market.
+If you’re buying or selling this year, understanding how the market performed and what it’s going to be like in the months ahead will be crucial for making informed decisions.
+This winter market update breaks down the latest developments and provides insights into the 2025 housing market forecast that will surely help you as you navigate the new year’s market.

 **Watch the full video or use the timestamps below to jump to specific tips and ideas:**

 00:00 - Introduction

-00:17 - How's the market?
+00:17 - How’s the market?

 01:15 - The broader Bay Area market

-02:03 - What's driving prices?
+02:03 - What’s driving prices?

 03:03 - Rising inventory trend